 Ankle arthroscopy can be useful in treating a variety of disorders of the ankle joint, which may be caused by trauma or by degenerative, inflammatory, or neoplastic conditions.
 It is used to diagnose and treat many joint problems, including:

-Also known as key hole surgery or minimally invasive ankle surgery, ankle arthroscopy involves using very small incisions to gain access into the ankle joint.
-Fluid is injected into the joint, which expands the joint and allows your Celebration Orthopaedics foot and ankle surgeon a clear view and room to work.
-The inside of the ankle joint can be inspected using an arthroscope, which has a fiber optic light and small video camera.
+Also known as keyhole surgery or minimally invasive ankle surgery, ankle arthroscopy involves using very small incisions to gain access to the ankle joint.
+Fluid is injected into the joint, which expands the joint and allows your foot and ankle surgeon a clear view and room to work.
+The inside of the ankle joint can be inspected using an arthroscope, which has a fiber optic light and a small video camera.
 With the video image as a guide, your surgeon can diagnose the problem and address treatment options.

-Not all ankle surgery can be done or is a good candidate for arthroscopy.
+Not all ankle surgeries can be done or are good candidates for arthroscopy.
 The list of conditions below is comprehensive for those disorders in which the technique is useful.
-The alternative is open ankle surgery which results in larger scars and generally more post-operative pain.
+The alternative is open ankle surgery, which results in larger scars and generally more post-operative pain.
 Your Celebration Orthopaedics foot and ankle surgeon will discuss which option is best for your treatment needs.

 The very small incisions used result in minimal soft tissue disruption and trauma, resulting in: